joeynmt/joeynmt/docs/source/tutorial.rst

 and for each side separately, indicate which segmentation level we want to train on, here simply on the word level, as opposed to the character level.
 The training set will be filtered by ``max_length``, i.e. only examples where source and target contain not more than 25 tokens are retained for training (that's the full data set for us).
 Source and target vocabulary are created from the training data, by keeping ``voc_limit`` source tokens that occur at least ``voc_min_freq`` times, and equivalently for the target side.
-If you want to use a pre-generated vocabulary, you can load it with ``src_vocab.txt`` and ``trg_vocab.txt``.
+If you want to use a pre-generated vocabulary, you can load it in ``voc_file`` field.
 This will be important when loading a trained model for testing.
 ``special_symbols`` section defines special tokens required to control training and generation.

 .. code-block:: yaml